Over Jump

 If you're a fan of the Sega Rally games, it's safe to say you've probably been waiting a while for a brand-new title in the series.

-"I might have experienced the arcade cabinet first, around 1996-7," says Schiassi.
+"I might have experienced the arcade cabinet first, around 1996-7," Schiassi tells Time Extension.
 "I clearly remember a bar in Milan having one and, of course, being blown away by its graphics and sound.
 Sure, it was a different time, 2D games were still the majority, but Sega Model 2 graphics were beyond anything I'd seen before.
 It was literally an aero-space engineering marvel!
 Also, as a kid, that was the closest you'd get to driving a car, with force feedback and all!"

-Schiassi has called his spiritual successor to Sega Rally Over Jump, and is building it in Unreal Engine 5.
-For him, it was important to aim for the best graphics imaginable, which, considering the small team size and his lack of game development experience, meant relying on a lot of clever reuse of existing assets to achieve that more photorealistic look.
+Schiassi has called the tribute to Sega Rally Over Jump Rally, and is building it in Unreal Engine 5.
+For him, it was important to aim for the best graphics imaginable, which, considering the small team size and his lack of game development experience, meant relying on a lot of clever reuse of existing assets to achieve a more photorealistic look.
 As for the physics, it's built using Unreal's Chaos Vehicle system, with Schiassi tweaking the parameters to try and match that lovely arcade feel.

-If anyone of this sounds interesting to you, there is currently a demo of the game available for PC as part of SAGE 2022, the Sonic Amateur Games Expo.
+There is currently a demo of the game available for PC as part of SAGE 2022, the Sonic Amateur Games Expo.
 As Schiassi writes on that page, his plan seems to be to finish up the forest stage from the demo and see how Sega reacts to his work.
-If worst comes to worst, he will simply reuse what he's made already to create some cinematics with the original music in the background.
+If worst comes to worst, he will simply reuse what he's made already to create some cinematics of the game instead.
 You can check out some gameplay below.

 Have you tried the demo out yet?
 What do you make of it?
 Let us know in the comments!